The first written record of cannabis use dates back to 440 BC. That’s over 2000 years ago!

 There’s a reason your body breaks down bone.
 It’s getting rid of damaged or worn out bone to make way for new, strong bone.
 So, if you block this process, your bone density may increase… but really, you’re left with poorer and poorer quality bone that’s more prone to fracture in the long run!

-So even though these studies appear promising at first glance, when you dig a little deeper, you can see that a treatment for bone loss targeting these receptors would really just be another band-aid solution.
+Because a treatment for bone loss targeting these receptors would just be another band-aid solution.

 And slapping a band-aid on bone loss is not a good idea…